superstarlifter/doc/docs/how_to/join.md

 ## How to create a join

-A join is used to connect to collections together using a common key.
+A join is used to connect multiple collections together using a common key.

 To create a join:
 1. Right click ➔ **Join Definitions**